runtimevic/OOP-IEC61131-3--Curso-Youtube/docs/en/Types of Design for PLC programming.md

 Development engineering for OOP programming
 - Component design, unit, device, object...
     - Objects are the basic object -oriented programming units.
-    - A component provides services, while an object provides operations and methods.A component can be understood by all, while an object can only be understood by developers.
+    - A component provides services, while an object provides operations and methods.
+A component can be understood by all, while an object can only be understood by developers.
     - The units are the smallest code groups that can be maintained and executed independently
 - Design for unit tests.
 - UML design.